-Wildfire Smoke Workgroup: Email Carolyn.Kelly@nau.edu for a calendar link or to join the listserv.
-The Wildfire Smoke Workgroup aims to provide resources to Tribes to help prepare before and during wildfire May 2, 10 am AK or 2 pm ET smoke events.
-Woodsmoke Work Group: This work group meets Bi-Monthly and includes Tribal and EPA professionals with an interest in woodsmoke issues in Tribal communities.
-Contact Carolyn.Kelly@nau.edu to join the TBD, 10 am AK or 2 pm ET call!
-Clean Transportation Bimonthly Roundtable Calls: The Tribal Clean Transportation Program (TCTP) is the go-to source of all information related to Clean Transportation.
-Roundtable calls will be held bi-monthly on the first Wednesday of the month.
-For more information, email June 5, 10 am AK or 2 pm ET Heather.Bartlett@nau.edu Alaska Air Work Group: Join this work group to hear updates from EPA and Alaskans working on air quality.
-Contact Carolyn.Kelly@nau.edu to join the call!
-May 29, 10 am AK or 2 pm ET NTAA / EPA Air Policy Update Call: Join this monthly meeting to hear updates from EPA on important air quality and climate policy updates as well as updates around the country related to Tribal Air Programs.
-Calls are held on the last Thursday of every month unless it falls on a holiday.
-Contact Carolyn.Kelly@nau.edu to join the call!
-Thursday, May 30, 10 am AK or 2 pm ET Indoor Air Quality (IAQ) Office Hours: The IAQ WG is teaming up with ITEP's IAQ Office hours with Mansel Nelson.
+Wildfire Smoke Workgroup : Email Carolyn.Kelly@nau.edu for a calendar link or to join the listserv.
+The Wildfire Smoke Workgroup aims to provide resources to Tribes to help prepare before and during wildfire smoke events.
+June 6, 10 am AK or 2 pm ET includes Tribal and EPA professionals with an interest in woodsmoke TBD, 10 am AK or 2 pm ET June 5, 10 am AK or 2 pm ET EPA and Alaskans working on air quality.
+Contact Carolyn.Kelly@nau.edu May 29, 10 am AK or 2 pm ET updates from EPA on important air quality and climate policy updates as Thursday, May 30, 10 am AK or 2 pm ET Indoor Air Quality (IAQ) Office Hours: The IAQ WG is teaming up with ITEP's IAQ Office hours with Mansel Nelson.
 Please join us for ITEP's next IAQ office hours, we would love to have you there!